ChrstphrHll/npc_gen/students/Goshwa Khiipaera.md

 ### Description
 - Firbolg Fighter from Shadesburry Initiative
 - 5th year Exploration student in Elkenval
-- shoulder length straight strawberry blond hair that's wild, Hazel eyes, and Pale Brown skin
+- long curly black hair that's plain, Hazel eyes, and Pale Brown skin
 - Is Proper and Airy, and has Forgiveness as their ideal

 ### Organizations